 Good design is a vital part of advertising, product creation, apparel and all visual communication.
 In this class, students will learn to use color, text, and graphic design principles to create a variety of promotional and information projects.
-Using Adobe Photoshop Elements, students will produce a portfolio of pieces illustrating concepts such as: layout and design, layers and scale, editing of photographs, use of fonts and typography and creating images for print.
+Using industry standard programs Adobe Photoshop, Illustrator and InDesign.
+Students will produce a portfolio of pieces illustrating concepts such as: layout and design, layers and scale, editing of photographs, use of fonts and typography and creating images for print.
 May be taken only once for credit.

-GRAPHIC PRODUCTION
+GRAPHIC PRODUCTION 1 & 2 FA168